bsmith89/StrainFacts/README.md

       interpreting the output
 - [x] The parameters selected for use in this paper (which we have found to be applicable across a range of datasets) will be set as the default.
-    - Caveat: The initial values for hyperparameter annealing should be set by the user
+    - Caveat: The initial values for hyperparameter annealing should still be set by the user
 - [ ] We will document some useful approaches for hyperparameter tuning.

 ## Installation